Crisp and Co. Banner Image

 Can you change your mind after a Conditional Order is granted?

 Even after a Conditional Order has been granted, this does not mean that the divorce is finalised.
-If both parties agree, the divorce does not need to go ahead and the marriage or civil partnership will not be legally over until the Final Order has been issued.
+If both parties agree, the divorce does not need to go ahead, and the marriage or civil partnership will not be legally over until the Final Order has been issued.

-Does a Conditional Order have to be granted before a consent order can be?
+Does a Conditional Order have to be granted before a Consent Order can be?

 While no-fault divorce has been introduced to help streamline the general processes, there are still a number of additional arrangements which need to be made, such as the division of finances and what will happen to any children in the relationship.

-These matters can be sorted on a voluntary basis but, for them to be considered legally binding, an application for a consent order needs to be made.
+These matters can be sorted on a voluntary basis, but for them to be considered legally binding, an application for a consent order needs to be made.

 You will be eligible to apply for a consent order as soon as a Conditional Order has been granted.